Naruu/gotgan/security/microservices_security_in_action/ms_security_in_action.md

   - Scaling up the microservice results in more connecdtions to the authorization server
 - Consistent interface while microservices may be inconsistent. \
   (microservices tend to have diverse tech stack, complex structures)
-- hide inner structure
+- hide inner-structure
   - in some cases, read happens much more than writes
-  - with api gateway, we can divide read service and write service but maintain the identical entrypoint.
+  - with api gateway, we can divide read-service and write service but maintain the identical-entrypoint.

 ### 3.2 Security at the edge(why OAuth 2.0?)

-- diverse consumers: internal, external, hybrid applications
-- delegating access: client application access on behalf user
+- diverse consumers: internal, external, hybrid applications-- delegating access: client application access on behalf user
 - why not basic authentication?
   - username and password are static, long-living
   - no scope check